 I’m not a huge camper.
 It stems from a fairly traumatic experience with a bunch of June bugs when I went camping after graduating from high school.
 However, backyard camping?
 Well, that sounds like FUN!
 This summer, it seems that a lot of people are setting out to go on the open road, whether it be road trips or to the nearby campground.
 And while that’s an option too, camping in your own backyard can be just as fun (and even easier).

 12. Host a Board Game Tournament

 Playing board games is one of my favorite things to do with friends but unfortunately, my usual board game group hasn’t been able to get together since January 2020 because of the coronavirus.
-Still, for my staycation, we’re planning a board game tournament to take place virtually.
+Still, for my staycation, we’re planning a board game tournament to take place all virtually.
 We’ll turn on Zoom and play games on our phones.
 Of course, you can also plan a board game tournament with just the people that you live with.
-Plus, you can make it extra fun by also serving snacks and zero-proof cocktails!
+Plus, you can make it extra fun by also serving snacks and mocktails!

 13. Have a Theme Night

 When I was younger, I used to love having friends over for a theme night.
 We would pick a movie, dress up to match the movie, and eat food that is featured in the movie or in the place the movie is set.
 For instance, one day we watched The Birdcage and ate Cuban food since it was set in Miami (and, well, I’m Cuban so it was fun to cook).
 This is thankfully something that you could easily pull off with the people living with you or even over Zoom, so long as you invite all of your friends to cook dishes that would still match the movie.